Office of the Registrar

 How do I order a transcript of my academic record?

-Official transcripts are obtainable through the Registrar's Office, Room 203 Tolentine Hall.
-A request for an official transcript must be made by the student on line through their myNOVA or NOVASIS student accounts or via Transcripts On Demand.
+Official transcripts are obtainable through the Registrar's Office, Suite 205, Kennedy Hall.
+A request for an official transcript must be made by the student on line through their myNOVA student accounts or via Transcripts Plus.
 Go to Transcript Requests for further instructions.

-Although we suggest that students allow one week for the transcript process, most requests are filled within three working days of their receipt.
+Although we suggest that students allow one week for the transcript process, most requests are filled within one working day of their receipt.
 Transcripts cannot be produced for students whose accounts with the Bursar's Office are not clear and those students will be notified.

 Back to Top